The Kills: Signing to Domino

 Using the ideas on the tapes, Mosshart and Hince began to write minimalist songs with the aid of a drum machine.
-In 2001 they showcased their new songs on a demo tape; however, the pair shunned approaches from major record labels.
+In 2001 they showcased their new songs on a demo tape while shunning approaches from major record labels.
 Recording as VV and Hotel, they contributed the song "Restaurant Blouse" to the compilation If the Twenty-First Century Did Not Exist, It Would Be Necessary to Invent It.
-Shortly after this they recorded their debut release, the Black Rooster EP, which saw release on British indie label Domino Records and was picked up for distribution by Dim Mak Records in the United States.
+Shortly after that they recorded their debut release, the Black Rooster EP, which saw release on British indie label Domino Records and was picked up for distribution by Dim Mak Records in the United States.

-Following international touring, they entered Toe Rag Studios, where the White Stripes had recorded their album Elephant, to record their debut album Keep on Your Mean Side, mostly on 8-track, in just 2 weeks.
-Distributed in the US and UK by Rough Trade Records, the album was similar in style to the EP, veering from the Velvets-esque stomp of "Wait" to the noisy, dirty garage punk blues of "Fuck the People" and dark psychedelia of "Kissy Kissy".
+After touring internationally, they went to Toe Rag Studios where The White Stripes had recorded their album Elephant, to record their debut album Keep on Your Mean Side, mostly on 8-track, in just 2 weeks.
+Distributed in the U.S. and UK by Rough Trade Records, the album was similar in style to the EP, veering from the Velvets-esque stomp of "Wait" to the noisy, dirty garage punk blues of "Fuck the People" and dark psychedelia of "Kissy Kissy".
 The record was well received by the music press, though the White Stripes comparisons would not go away.

-Mosshart chain-smoked while singing, rarely speaking to the audience; at a New York City show following the ban on public smoking, Mosshart went on stage with three bottles of water, lit up a cigarette and proceeded to smoke constantly from the first song to the last note of the set.
-In 2004 Mosshart and Hince bought a house together in Dalston.
-In 2005, "Monkey 23" was used in "De battre mon cœur s'est arrêté", where it played over the closing credits.
+Mosshart chain-smoked while singing, rarely speaking to the audience; at a New York City show following the ban on public smoking, Mosshart went on stage with three bottles of water, lit up a cigarette, and proceeded to smoke constantly from the first song to the last note of the set.
+In 2004 Mosshart and Hince bought a house together in Dalston, East London.
+In 2005, "Monkey 23" was used in the film "De battre mon cœur s'est arrêté", where it played over the closing credits.
 It was also featured in season three of Peaky Blinders.
 In 2006, "Wait" was used in Children of Men, where it was described in-universe as "a blast from the past all the way back to 2003, that beautiful time when people refused to accept the future is just around the corner".